Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures

-From a geometric perspective, this behavior corresponds to a contraction of the decision boundary in the joint temporal–spatial embedding space.
-Let $t_{\mathrm{detect}}$ denote the first time step at which the anomaly score exceeds a fixed threshold $\theta$.
-The expected reduction in detection delay can be expressed as
+Geometrically, this behavior reflects a tighter decision boundary in the joint temporal--spatial embedding space.
+Let $t_{\mathrm{detect}}$ denote the first time step at which the anomaly score exceeds threshold $\theta$.
+The expected reduction in detection delay is

-which indicates a stable and statistically robust reduction in detection latency.
-This reduction arises from the combined effect of drift-aware temporal embeddings, which localize curvature induced by timestamp irregularities, and graph attention, which propagates early temporal inconsistencies across correlated devices.
-By jointly modeling temporal deformation and spatial dependency, STGAT reduces both the mean and variance of detection delay, allowing timing anomalies to be identified before they destabilize synchronization and control loops.
-In addition to parametric significance testing, we provide a nonparametric distribution-level summary to characterize relative detection latency and dispersion behavior, and to facilitate practical interpretation across models.
+indicating a stable and statistically robust latency reduction.
+This reduction results from drift-aware temporal embeddings that localize curvature induced by timestamp irregularities and graph attention that propagates early temporal inconsistencies across correlated devices.
+Joint temporal-deformation and spatial-dependency modeling therefore reduces both the mean and variance of detection delay, enabling earlier identification of timing anomalies before synchronization and control loops are destabilized.
+A non-parametric distribution-level summary is also provided to characterize relative detection speed, dispersion, and practical significance across models.